faridomarAf/flight-booking-app/backend/app-structure.md

 . crud-repository modified, try-catch removed from the code-file, because the error-hanldling logic would be handling in service-files

+1: add the getAriplanes service, getAirplanes to the controller, getAirplanes to the routes.
-1: add the getAriplane service, getAirplane to the controller, getAirplane to the routes.
+2: add the getAriplane by ID service, getAirplane to the controller, getAirplane to the routes.